ruddyj2/SQL-Audit-Scripts/README.md

     -- list of the database application roles
     SELECT name FROM sys.database_principals WHERE type = 'A'

-Refer to [this tip](/sqlservertip/1071/auditing-your-sql-server-database-and-server-permissions/) for more information about permissions auditing.

 ### Location of Data and Log files